 He lives in Walthamstow, East London, with his partner and an elderly cat called Soze.

-His first novel, The Esquimaux, will be published by Silvertail in July 2017.
+His first novel, The Esquimaux, is published by Silvertail.